arner/hacky-fabric/README.md

 store.Init()

 // start the committer
-committer, err := committer.NewCommitter(ctx, store, "mychannel", peer, submitter, log.New(os.Stdout, "committer:", log.LstdFlags))
+committer, _ := committer.NewCommitter(ctx, store, "mychannel", peer, submitter, log.New(os.Stdout, "committer:", log.LstdFlags))
 go committer.Run() // process blocks in the background committer.WaitUntilSynced(ctx) // block the thread until the committer is fully synced with the peer